Kossowski/gatsby-theme-prismic-starter/README.md

         repositoryName: "your-prismic-repository-name",
         // It's highly recommended to define your Prismic API access token trough a .env file
         // Just create a .env in your root directory with following content: "API_KEY="your-key-here"
-        // If you want to define the access token inline you can do it with (on your own risc):
+        // If you want to define the access token inline you can do it with (at your own risk):
         //accessToken: "your-access-token",
       }
     }
     ]};
    ```

 5. Build your site!